Jc-Dalton/SQL_excercise/README.md

 ### Retrieve the following information:

-List all sales along with the client's name, email, and location.
+List all sales along with the client's name, email, and location.</br>
-List sales made after a specific date - march 2023.
+List sales made after a specific date - march 2023.</br>
-Calculate the total amount spent by each client (group by clients if they have multiple purchases under “sales” table).
+Calculate the total amount spent by each client (group by clients if they have multiple purchases under “sales” table).</br>
-Calculate the total number of products for each category List sales sorted by sale date in descending order.
+Calculate the total number of products for each category</br>
+List sales sorted by sale date in descending order.</br>
-List products along with their category and manufacturer information.
+List products along with their category and manufacturer information.</br>
-List clients who have purchased products from a specific category (you may use one category only).
+List clients who have purchased products from a specific category (you may use one category only).</br>
-List the total sales amount for each category (so this means group the sales by category).
+List the total sales amount for each category (so this means group the sales by category).</br>
-List the total sales amount for each manufacturer (so this means group the sales by manufacturer).
+List the total sales amount for each manufacturer (so this means group the sales by manufacturer).</br>

 </br></br></br>